flyingmachine/brave-clojure-web/content/namespaces.md

 Real-world libraries store collections of objects like books, magazines, and DVDs.
-Each object is placed systematically within this physical space and affixed with a name which corresponds with its location.
+Each object is placed systematically within this physical space and given a name which corresponds with its location.
 That way you can easily find an object if you know its name.

 For example, if I picked up _The Da Vinci Code_ (a modern masterpiece)